Integrated Workflow in Architecture and Urbanism: Examples and Practical Studies

 Infrastructures as urban catalysts

-Practical applications of integrated workflow
+Practical applications of the integrated workflow

-• Integrate biophilic design elements to improve energy efficiency and user comfort.
+- Integrate biophilic design elements to improve energy efficiency and user comfort.

-By Domenico Lauriola,
+By Domenico Lauriola

 Architect